 When British soldiers occupying Tangier Island in 1813 made shallow wells by putting open-ended barrels in the ground, the fresh water was quickly exhausted and the wells became brackish.
 As one author has noted:5

 Chesapeake Bay islands have been known by different names - in 1836, what today is known as Smith Island was labeled Upper Tangier

 Source: David Rumsey Historical Map Collection, New Map Of Virginia (Henry Tanner, 1836)

-Occupation of the Chesapeake Bay islands did not spur Maryland and Virginia to clarify their colonial boundary, and the value of the submerged oyster beds was not high in the 1600's.
-Maryland and Virginia surveyed their boundary line on the peninsula of the Eastern Shore in 1688, but did not address where the line crossed the Chesapeake Bay and its various islands.
+Occupation of the Chesapeake Bay islands did not spur Maryland and Virginia to clarify their colonial boundary.
+The value of the islands for grazing was minimal, and the submerged oyster beds were not highly valued in the 1600's.
+Maryland and Virginia surveyed their boundary line on the peninsula of the Eastern Shore in 1688, but did not see a need then to define exactly where the line crossed the Chesapeake Bay and its various islands.

-For grazing, Tangier offered both salt marsh grasses and a guarantee that the cattle/pigs could not wander away - without any expenses to build fences.
+Tangier offered a guarantee that the cattle/pigs could not wander away without any expenses to build fences.
 The northern part of West Ridge is known still as Sheep Hill, while the southern part is called Hog Ridge.6

 the Uppards area north of the harbor is now unoccupied, and human settlement on Tangier Island is concentrated on three ridges